interrogator/corpkit/index.rst

 .. rubric:: Interpreter

-*corpkit* also has its own interpreter, a bit like the `Corpus Workbench`_, but with more features.
+*corpkit* also has its own interpreter, a bit like the `Corpus Workbench`_.
 You can open it with:

 .. code-block:: bash